contest-framework/server-old/README.md

 actions:

   # Here we define what to do with files that have the extension ".feature"
+  - match:
-  - filename: '\.feature$'
+      filename: '\.feature$'
     command: 'cucumber-js {{filename}}'

-  # Here we define how to run just the test at the given line
+  # Here we define how to run just a test at the given line
-  # in a file with extension ".feature"
+  # in files with the extension ".feature"
+  - match:
-  - filename: '\.feature$'
+      filename: '\.feature$'
       line: '\d+'
     command: 'cucumber-js {{filename}}:{{line}}'

   # Here we define what to do with files that have the extension ".js"
+  - match:
-  - filename: '\.js$'
+      filename: '\.js$'
     command: 'mocha {{filename}}'
 ```